Writing API Tasks

 1. Define the API Manifest

-The provides an OpenAPI schema as an API Manifest for the relevant APIs that will be proxied by Truebit Verify.
-We recommend using a tool like to help develop the OpenAPI schema used in your manifest.
+The task developer provides an OpenAPI schema as an API Manifest for the relevant APIs that will be proxied by Truebit Verify.
+We recommend using a tool like Swagger Editor to help develop the OpenAPI schema used in your manifest.
 If using a pre-existing OpenAPI schema provided by an API publisher, we recommend reviewing the contents of the schema to remove any unneeded endpoints and/or add any additional validation rules as needed by your API Task.

 Using OpenAPI for the Manifest